 Associate Professor of Political Science and International Affairs

-Dr. Salamey is the book author of The Decline of Nation-States after the Arab Spring: the Rise of Communitocracy (Routledge, 2017), The Government and Politics of Lebanon (Peter Lang, 2021), co-editor of Post-Conflict Power-Sharing Agreements: Options for Syria (Palgrave, 2018) and editor of The Communitarian Nation-State Paradox in Lebanon (Nova Science Publishers, 2022)
+Dr. Salamey is the author of The Decline of Nation-States after the Arab Spring: the Rise of Communitocracy (Routledge, 2017), The Government and Politics of Lebanon (Peter Lang, 2021), co-editor of Post-Conflict Power-Sharing Agreements: Options for Syria (Palgrave, 2018) and editor of The Communitarian Nation-State Paradox in Lebanon (Nova Science Publishers, 2021)

 - Salamey, Imad.
-2019.
-“Mitigating MENA communitarian conflicts through power-sharing options”.
-Orient 60(2): 43-50.
+“Mitigating MENA communitarian conflicts through power-sharing options,” Orient, 2019, 60(2): 43-50.

 - Salamey, Imad.
-2016.
-“The Double Movement & Post-Arab Spring Consociationalism”.
-The Muslim World, 105(3):187-203.
+“The Double Movement & Post-Arab Spring Consociationalism,” The Muslim World, 2016, 105(3):187-203.

 - Salamey, Imad.
-2015.
-“Post-Arab Spring Changes and Challenges”.
-Third World Quarterly, 36(1): 111-129.
+“Post-Arab Spring: changes and challenges,” Third World Quarterly, 2015, 36(1): 111-129.

 - Salamey, Imad and Tabar, Paul.
-2012.
-“Democratic Transition and Sectarian Populism: The Case of Lebanon”, Contemporary Arab Affairs, 5(4): 37-41.
+“Democratic transition and sectarian populism,” Contemporary Arab Affairs, 2012, 5(4): 37-41.

 - Salamey, Imad and Pearson, Frederic.
-2012.
-“The collapse of Middle Eastern authoritarianism: breaking the barriers of fear and power”, Third World Quarterly, 33(5): 931-948.
+“The Collapse of Middle Eastern Authoritarianism: breaking the barriers of fear and power,” Third World Quarterly, 2012, 33(5): 931-948.

 - Salamey, Imad and Othman, Zanoubia.
-2011.
-“Shi’a Revival and Welayat El-Faqih in the Making of Iranian Foreign Policy”, Politics, Religion & Ideology, 12(2): 197 – 212.
+“Shia Revival and Welayat Al-Faqih in the Making of Iranian Foreign Policy,” Politics, Religion & Ideology, 2011, 12(2): 197 – 212.

 - Salamey, Imad.
-2009.
-“Failing Consociationalism in Lebanon & Integrative Options”, International Journal of Peace Studies, 14(2): 83 - 105.
+“Failing Consociationalism in Lebanon & Integrative Options,” International Journal of Peace Studies, 2009, 14(2): 83 - 105.

 - Salamey, Imad.
-2009.
-“Middle Eastern Exceptionalism: Globalization and the Balance of Power”, Journal of Democracy and Security, 5(3): 249 - 260.
+“Middle Eastern Exceptionalism: Globalization and the Balance of Power”, Journal of Democracy and Security, 2009, 5(3): 249 - 260.

 - Salamey, Imad and Payne, Rhys.
-2008.
-“Parliamentary Consociationalism in Lebanon: Equal Citizenry vs. Quotated Confessionalism”, Journal of Legislative Studies, 14(4): 451-473.
+“Parliamentary Consociationalism in Lebanon: Equal Citizenry vs. Quotated Confessionalism”, Journal of Legislative Studies, 2008, 14(4): 451-473.

 - Salamey, Imad and Tabar, Paul.
-2008.
-“Consociational Democracy and Urban Sustainability: Bridging the Confessional Divides in Beirut”, Journal of Ethnopolitics, 7(2): 239-263.
+“Consociational Democracy and Urban Sustainability: Bridging the Confessional Divides in Beirut”, Journal of Ethnopolitics, 2008, 7(2): 239-263.

 - Salamey, Imad and Pearson, Frederic.
-2007.
-“Hezbollah: A Proletarian Party with an Islamic Manifesto - A Sociopolitical Analysis of Islamist Populism in Lebanon and the Middle East”, Journal of Small Wars & Insurgencies, 18(3): 416-438.
+“Hezbollah: A Proletarian Party with an Islamic Manifesto - A Sociopolitical Analysis of Islamist Populism in Lebanon and the Middle East”, Journal of Small Wars & Insurgencies, 2007, 18(3): 416-438.